qha/lualint/README.md

 This is because lualint only performs a rather primitive and cursory scan of the bytecode.
 Perhaps declarations should only be allowed in the main chunk.

+lualint also has sets of variable names that are always ok to get (**ignoreget**) and set (**ignoreset**) and modules that are ok to require even though they are not available in the package.path (**ignorerequire**).

+You can to replace or extend these sets by writing a lualint.rc in the current working directory with lists of variable and module names to replace any of the sets in tables with the same names or to extend them with in **extendignoreget**, **extendignoreset** and **extendignorerequire**.
+For instance with Nmap scripts you might want to put this in lualint.rc rather than using declare and lint_ignore in each script:

+    extendignoreget = {
+       'SCRIPT_PATH',
+       'SCRIPT_NAME',
+       'SCRIPT_TYPE',
+    }

+    extendignoreset = {
+       'description',
+       'categories',
+       'author',
+       'copyright',
+       'license',
+       'dependencies',
+       'prerule',
+       'hostrule',
+       'portrule',
+       'postrule',
+       'action',
+    }

+    extendignorerequire = {
+       'nmap',
+    }

 ## TODO

 The errors don't come out in any particular order.